 Seth Monahan received his bachelor’s degree in composition from Philadelphia’s University of the Arts in 1998 and a Master of Music degree in Music Theory at Temple University in 2002.
 In 2008, he completed his Ph.D. in Music Theory at Yale University, with a dissertation that examined the intersection of form and meaning in Gustav Mahler’s music.

 Seth’s other research interests include: musical kinetics and gesture in the music of Wagner; intersections of music and narrative theory; critical theory; and the uses of metaphor and figurative language in music-analytic discourse.
 He regularly presents research on these and other topics at conferences at home and abroad, and has articles and reviews in print or forthcoming in Music Analysis, Music Theory Spectrum, the Journal of Music Theory, the Journal of the American Musicological Society, 19th-Century Music, Music Theory Online, Intégral, and the Journal of Music Theory Pedagogy.
-His book, Mahler’s Symphonic Sonatas, is also forthcoming from Oxford University Press.
+His book, Mahler’s Symphonic Sonatas, appeared in 2015 on Oxford University Press.